Dependencies

 Automatic Dependency Discovery

-By default, Flow automatically discovers and installs dependencies without requiring explicit configuration:
+In virtual environment mode, Flow automatically discovers and installs dependencies without requiring explicit configuration:

 - Dependency files: Searches upward from your config file directory for